RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 ## Validation curves to assess over- and underfitting
 <img src="https://github.com/RasmusAU/RasmusAU-PHBS_MLF_2018/blob/master/data/Validation_curves.png" width="400">

+## Models
+### Logistic regression
+0.4639

+### Support Vector Machine using grid search
+0.5122

+### K-nearest neighbor
+0.4002

+### Random forest
+Entropy accuracy = 0.4480
+Gini accuracy = 0.4308

+## Conclusion
+Not possible to estimate the IMDb ratings based on the data available on IMDb.
+This may be caused by multiple factors e.g.:
+* Dataset from Kaggle is not fully correct.

 ## References:
 * "Python Machine Learning" by Sebastian Raschka.